leonhma/python-package-automation/README.md

+This is a templete that contains workflows to automatically update documentation using sphinx, push it to github pages, upload release binaries as assets and do linting using pylama

 ## How to use this template

 # Setup

 * First, think of a name for your package.
 Make shure it's not yet taken on pypi and testpypi
 * Second, click 'use this template' in the upper right corner
-* Name your repository the name you have just thought of and choose a license for it.
+* Name your repository the name you have just thought of (dashes will be replaced with underscores) and choose a license and description for it.
 This will enable the setup workflow to automatically fill out the copyright field in setup.py
 * Next, in your newly created repository, go to the actions tab, select 'setup' and click on 'run workflow'
 * Select your main branch and click 'run'
 * Now, go to the settings tab and scroll down to the github pages section.
 Select gh-pages as the branch to host your docs (it has just been created in the setup workflow) and choose root as the directory containing your docs